cksystemsteaching/selfie/book.md

 The actual addition of the 64-bit integer in a register and the sign-extended version of `imm` is then done exactly like we described it in the information chapter.
 Overflows beyond the MSB, that is, bit 63 are ignored.
 So, the `+` in `sp + 8` in the example above denotes 64-bit integer addition with *wrap-around semantics*.
 For example, if `sp` contains UINT64_MAX, then `sp + 8` evaluates to 7 because `UINT64_MAX + 1` is 0.
 Strange but true.
 That phenomenon has lead to many issues with code including costly bugs and is therefore important to keep in mind.

-Let us explore two more important use cases of `addi` other than just initializing registers with immediate values:
+Let us explore two more important use cases of `addi`, other than just initializing registers with immediate values, taken from the running example:

 ```
 0x8(~1): 0x00028193: addi gp,t0,0